Resources for IEW 2017

 Peace Corps Prep Program

-Begun this Fall 2016, the Peace Corps Prep program will prepare students for international development fieldwork and potential Peace Corps service.
+Created in Fall 2016, the Peace Corps Prep program prepare students for international development fieldwork and potential Peace Corps service.
 Through interrelated coursework, hands-on experience, and professional development, students build competencies in training and experience in a work sector, foreign language skills, intercultural competence, and professional leadership development to better prepare them for the competitive process of applying to the Peace Corps.

 Thinking Globally enables international students and scholars to broaden the global perspective of both their peers at USC and younger K-12 students through the sharing of their cultures.
 Thinking Globally student ambassadors go through a training program that assures their flexibility and preparedness in the classroom.
 Introducing an international perspective to your classroom can intrigue and motivate your students to seek understanding and expose them to the diversity that existst within the Gamecock Community.